What is bariatric or weight loss surgery?

 Is there any limit on how heavy one can be to have weight loss surgery?

 No. Successfully operations have been done on patients who weighed 750lbs., who had a BMI of 100.
 The operative risks are higher the more you weigh, but they still don’t approach the risk of remaining at such a high weight.
-Dr. Hidalgo personally has operated on patients weighing well over 500 pounds with great success, yes the risks are higher, but so are these patients health risks without surgery.
+The Bariatric Surgical Team at Weight Loss Team in Puerto Vallarta Mexico personally has operated on patients weighing well over 500 pounds with great success, yes the risks are higher, but so are these patients health risks without surgery.

 A year after the surgery, are most people generally happier with their lives?